fglmtt/admin/lectures/12-security.md

 #### 8.1.2.
 Tables

-Sets of chains make up table, and each table is used to handle a specific kind of packet processing, such as packet filtering or NAT
+Sets of chains make up a table, and each table is used to handle a specific kind of packet processing, such as packet filtering or NAT

 | Table    | Chain                                     | Scope                                                                               |
 | -------- | ----------------------------------------- | ----------------------------------------------------------------------------------- |